EON: A practical energy-preserving rough diffuse BRDF: Existing Oren--Nayar Models

 The difference between the exact albedo evaluated using Equation~\ref{FON_albedo_G} and the approximate albedo evaluated using Equation~\ref{FON_albedo_G_approx} is less than 0.1\% over the whole angular range, as shown in the right panel of Figure~\ref{fig:FON_albedos}.

 The average albedo of the FON model, $\langle \hat{E}_\mathrm{F} \rangle = \int_\mathcal{H_+} \hat{E}_\mathrm{F}(\omega_o) \,\mathrm{d}\omega^\perp_o/\pi$, can be evaluated as

 This is plotted in Figure~\ref{fig:FON_albedos}, which shows there is still approximately 20\% energy loss at high roughness values.

-Figure~\ref{fig:FON_renders} shows the shaderball render with the FON model at $r=1$, and Figure~\ref{fig:FON_renders} the corresponding furnace test.
-This fixes the ring artifact, and also performs better on the furnace test, but still loses significant energy at non-grazing angles.
+Figure~\ref{fig:FON_renders} shows the shaderball render with the FON model at $r=1$ and the corresponding white-furnace test.
+This model fixes the ring artifact and also performs better on the furnace test, but still loses energy at non-grazing angles.

 \end{existing-models}